 Type in the username and password to proceed.
 You will, however, notice some additional with making the user require a password along with making the user an administrator.
 It is not advised to do either if the server is being used by multiple people in a production environment or has highly sensitive data, but the options can be selected.

 Start the Installation of Rocky Linux 8.4

-You have now completed all necessary steps, it may have been a bit exhausting, but now you can actually begin the installation part of your Rocky Linux operating system.
+You have now completed all necessary steps, it may have been a bit exhausting, but now you can begin the installation part of your Rocky Linux operating system.
 To begin, click on (Begin Installation).

-Depending on the hardware, system resources, and specifications, the installation can take anywhere between 5 to 10 minutes for the server installation and 5 to 20 minutes for the desktop installation.
+Depending on the hardware, system resources, and specifications, the installation can take between 5 to 10 minutes for the server installation and 5 to 20 minutes for the desktop installation.
 Each install will vary.
 The installation will start as any other would do creating partitions then install all required packages.

 You will be prompted to restart the system once the installation has been completed.
 Note, make sure you remove your bootable USB drive and hit (Reboot system).